benavern/z-cookies/README.md

 ## What's that ??

 Nowadays, a lot of websites are using cookies.
-They set, get or delete their cookies sometimes with jQuery, sometimes with some home made scripts...
+They set, get or delete their cookies sometimes with an heavy jQuery plugin, or sometimes with some noobie home made scripts...

-Here is our solution : A really lightweight vanilla JS Module to handle your cookies.
+Here is our solution: A really lightweight vanilla JS Module to handle your cookies.

 It is called Z-cookies, and here is how it works :